olivervbk-studiare/playbook/SetupMac.md

 6. Install RubyMine IDE (there is a free trial for 30 days) https://www.jetbrains.com/ruby/download/index.html

-7. Create ( if don't have one ) account at github. (optional) You can also install the github app (https://mac.github.com)
+7. Create ( if you don't have one ) account at github. (optional) You can also install the github app (https://mac.github.com)

 8. Case has been installed github, download the repository (click the button Clone in Desktop) - this will open the github app for mac.
 You should now be able to see the repository in your github app.